Skip to content ↓

 Computing

-We will be developing team games skills and athletic skills as well as having weekly tennis lessons on Thursdays.
+We will be developing ball games skills and gymnastic skills as well as having weekly swimming lessons on Thursdays until the February half-term break.

 French

-We will be learning key vocabulary, grammar and phrases through the following topics: French food and The Eurovision Song Contest.
+We will be learning key vocabulary and phrases through the following topics French Numbers, Calendars and Birthdays and Weather and the Water Cycle.

 General Information

-- If your child is absent from school, please contact the school office: 020 8850 5486 and leave a message detailing why your child is absent.
+• If your child is absent from school, please contact the school office: 020 8850 5486 and leave a message detailing because your child is absent.
 If your child has had an upset stomach, they can return to school when they are better.
 Please try to book medical appointments outside the school day and note that family holidays will not be authorised.

 Diary Dates

-Please see the school calendar and weekly newsletters for details of events for Year 4.
+Please see the school calendar and weekly newsletters for information about events for Year 4.